How we can all help

 Antibiotic resistance is a threat to human health and to medicines worldwide.
 Overuse and misuse of antibiotics could mean that in the future even the simplest infections cannot be treated and the most straightforward operations cannot be done.

 This is an issue that affects every single one of us and could have devastating consequences.
 It is vital that we tackle this problem urgently so we can safeguard the health of ourselves, our children, and future generations.

 Some of the easy ways to help:

-- practice good hand hygiene to help prevent the spread of infection in the first place - wash your hands after using the bathroom, before preparing or eating food, after coughing or sneezing, or if your hands are visibly dirty
+- wash your hands to help prevent the spread of infection in the first place - especially after using the bathroom, before preparing or eating food, after coughing or sneezing, or if your hands are visibly dirty

 You can find more information about using antibiotics wisely at this link:

 If you have a cold or flu, antibiotics will not work.
 Most coughs, sore throats and earaches do not need antibiotics.
 Your body can usually fight these infections on its own.